 • Decision on action proposed to resolve the complaint – within ten working days of the complaint.

-• In the case of an appeal to the Trustees (stage 2) – within twenty working days of the request to appeal.
+• In the case of an appeal to the Acting Trustee (stage 2) – within twenty working days of the request to appeal.

 6.2 There may be occasions when the above timescales cannot be met.
-In these cases, an explanation of the reasons for any delay will be given and the delay will be limited to ten working days.
+In these cases, an explanation of the reasons for any delay will be given.
 We will ensure that we regularly update complainants about the progress of the investigation.

 6.3 If an extension is required to enable the Charity to respond to the complaint fully, this should be agreed by both parties.
 If an agreement over an extension period cannot be reached, we will provide the Housing Ombudsman’s contact details so the resident can challenge our plan for responding and/or the proposed timeliness of a landlord’s response.